Sup3Legacy/arlustre/README.md

 - `make` and `make install` in the `heptagon` root directory.
 This should install `heptc` somewhere that is accessible through the `PATH` (check this if `heptc` cannot be found).
 - in the `src` subdirectory :
   - `zig heptc` : runs `heptc` on `interface.epi` and `top.lus` and moves the generated `top.zig` in `./src`
-  - `zig build` : Both transpile the Lustre program and build the resulting Zig program into an Arduino-compatibl binary
+  - `zig build` : Both transpiles the Lustre program and builds the resulting Zig program into an Arduino-compatible binary
-  - `zig build upload` : do everything mentionned before (`heptc`, compiles the Zig program) and uploads the program to the Arduino using a generic port using `avrdude` (TODO add port as an optional argument)
+  - `zig build upload` : does everything mentionned before (`heptc`, compiles the Zig program) and uploads the program to the Arduino using a generic port using `avrdude` (TODO add port as an optional argument)
   - `zig screen` : does everything above + opens a `screen` session with the arduino on the same port (TODO add port as an optional argument)

 # Acknowledgments

+Thanks to [FireFox317](https://github.com/FireFox317) for their [Arduino Zig basis](https://github.com/FireFox317/avr-arduino-zig).
-Thanks to [Silversquirl](https://github.com/silversquirl) for their help with linker issues
+Thanks to [Silversquirl](https://github.com/silversquirl) for their help with linker issues.